 When it comes to selecting Parent and Child objects to be included in the templates, our pre-built templates come with all of the standard relationships for CPQ, Conga, nCino, and Veeva already preconfigured.
 However, you have the option to adjust these for any purpose that you need.
 To do so, just navigate to the Parent Object or Child Object tab to choose the objects you'd like to select or deselect, along with assigning a sub-template for any object added.

 Once your main object template has been configured to your use case, you can review the relationships visually by using the Relationship Diagram tab.
 This viewer will present the same information that you specified on previous tabs in a much more visually appealing way, helping to portray the relationships as they are currently defined, as well as indicating which objects have filters and files (see Sandbox Seeding Basics) attached to them.
-Once the template has been tailored to your needs, click "Save" and "Activate" for immediate use (all sub-templates/related templates must also be activated).
+Once the template has been tailored to your needs, click "Save" for immediate use.

 Sandbox Seeding Basics: